Nebu J. Issabey Music School Program

 At the Assyrian Cultural Foundation, we feel that education and engagement in the musical arts are a vital part of the development of each individual.
 Music is a part of the cultural heritage of every human being, serving as a common thread for people around the world.

 The Nebu J. Issabey Music Program is an intensive program intended to train students in their instrument of study.
-Our program offers both private lessons in piano, violin, cello, clarinet, flute, and group lessons in guitar.
-We also offer voice lessons.
+Our program offers private lessons in piano, violin, cello, flute, and group lessons in guitar.

 Kevie Yu, Violin Instructor

 Edmond Ebrahimi, Guitar Instructor

 2023 Break Schedule

 Labor Day: September 4th

 Winter Break: December 18th - January 1st

 Lessons are held in-person at the Assyrian Cultural Foundation.